 It’s all about the grub at the Budweiser Taste of St. Louis.
 Treat your taste buds to bite-sized samples from various restaurant vendors, check out the cooking demos at the Goose Island School of Cooking Stage or show off your skills at the Budweiser Home Chef Throwdown Competition.
 From delicious local foods to the brews that make St Louis a national treasure, this festival is sure to impress.
 Guests will also be able to enjoy some awesome live music from local groups as well as various contests and more.
 It all takes place in the gorgeous downtown area of St. Louis.

-Pyromania is unlike any other festival on this list because it culminates in the Midwest’s largest fireworks show.
-Guests will enjoy a day full of fun events including a car show, K-9 demonstrations, live music, and a huge corn maze.
+Sky Wars is unlike any other festival on this list because it culminates in the Midwest’s largest fireworks show.
+Guests will enjoy a day full of fun events including live music and a kids' play area.
 Then at night the main show begins with more than two hours of stunning fireworks set to music.
 Watch in awe as the night sky lights up in gorgeous colors, creating the perfect ending to a day of fun.
-The festivities take place at Cedar Lake Cellars.

 O’Fallon Fall Fest — O’Fallon, MO

 Kick off the O’Fallon Fall Fest with a dance party featuring music from some of the St. Louis area's best local bands.
 Saturday will feature a host of events, from acoustic performances, specialty vendor booths boasting jewelry, clothing, homemade crafts and art and decor, and mouthwatering food and drink options.
-Take a tour of the O'Fallon Historical Society's Log Cabin Museum or take part in the 5K run to round out your weekend of fun.
-The festivities also include music from the Moore Family Bluegrass Band, George Portz & The Friends of Bluegrass, Fiddlers Frolic, and even chainsaw carving demonstrations.
-Kids' activities include a hay bale maze, petting zoo, and a pumpkin decorating station.
+See art from local artists and enjoy interactive art pieces and more.

 Fall Harvest Festival — De Soto, MO

-Walther Park in De Soto Park will host its Fall Festival, featuring Missouri arts and crafters at the craft fair, hayrides, free live music, and trick-or-treating for campers who stay at the campground.
+Washington State Park in De Soto Park will host its Fall Festival, featuring Missouri arts and crafters at the craft fair, free live music, and much more.
 This annual festival has been held since 1928, making it one of the oldest running festivals on the list.
-Guests are sure to have an amazing time with the 5k, inflatables, rides for all ages, and the famous Joachim Creek Duck Race.
-There are so many amazing things to see, do, and eat so do not miss out on the festivities which are held Saturday, September 21.
+Guests are sure to have an amazing time with all of the fall-themed activities.
+There are so many amazing things to see, do, and eat so do not miss out on the festivities.

 Pumpkin Palooza — Washington, MO